MikeHongyuanFan/LifeTechBackend/Requriements/Technical_Specifications.md

-# Tycoon System - Technical Specifications
+# Finance System - Technical Specifications

+## 1. System Overview

+The Finance System is a comprehensive financial management platform designed to provide secure, scalable, and efficient financial services.
+This document outlines the technical specifications for implementing the system using Spring Boot Java framework with modern enterprise architecture patterns.

 ## Technology Stack Overview